Tutorial

 mix test

-I can also test this with an api client tool:
+I can also test this with an API client tool:

-### Step 5 - Add Api endpoints for products
+Step 5 - Add API endpoints for products

-We have already made an html scaffold for products but there is yet no api.
-So I need to add api routes to the routes.
+We have already made an HTML scaffold for products but there is yet no API.
+So I need to add API routes to the routes.
 And same as before, I want index and show to be public routes.
-Create, Update and delete should require an authenticated user.
+Create, update and delete should require an authenticated user.

-# lib/tutorial_web/router.ex
+# lib/my_app_web/router.ex

-scope "/api", TutorialWeb.Api, as: :api do
+scope "/api", MyAppWeb.Api, as: :api do

 pipe_through :api